-- 1. Describe the application as part of the Public Hearing Agenda. - 2.
-Request Staff to present the project. - 3.
-Open the public hearing and receive public testimony; and - 4.
-Close the public hearing and adopt the resolution to take the following actions: - (a) Certify the Environmental Impact Report prepared for the Nordic Aquafarms California, LLC, project has been prepared in compliance with CEQa pursuant to Section 15090 or 15092 of the State CEQA Guidelines; - (b) Make all required findings for approval of the Coastal Development Permit and Special Permit; and - (c) Approve the Nordic Aquafarms California, LLC, Coastal Development Permit and Special Permit subject to the recommended conditions.
+- Open discussion for Panning Commissioners to deliberate action on the Environmental Impact Report prepared for the Project and discuss the Coastal Development Permit and Special Permit applied for; and - 2.
+Ask questions to staff, the applicant, and the property owner as needed; and - 3.
+Close the public hearing and adopt the resolutions to take the following actions: (a) Certify the Environmental Impact Report prepared for the Nordic Aquafarms California, LLC, the project has been prepared in compliance with CEQA pursuant to Section 15090 or 15092 of the State CEQA Guidelines; and - (b) Make all required findings for approval of the Coastal Development Permit and Special Permit; and - (c) Approve the Nordic Aquafarms California, LLC, Coastal Development Permit and Special Permit subject to the recommended conditions.

 Executive Summary: Nordic Aquafarms California, LLC (NAFC), seeks a Coastal Development Permit and Special Permit to allow demolition and remediation of the existing Pulp Mill site, and construction of a land-based finfish recirculating aquaculture system (RAS) facility consisting of five buildings totaling 766,530 square feet.
 The facility will include installation of 4.8 megawatt (MW) solar array mounted on building rooftops, covering approximately 657,000 square feet.
-The subject site is is a 76 -acre parcel located in the Samoa area, on both sides of Vance Avenue, approximately 2,000 feet north from the intersection of Vance Avenue and Bay Street, on the property known as 364 Vance Avenue.
+The subject site is a 76 -acre parcel located in the Samoa area, on both sides of Vance Avenue, approximately 2,000 feet north from the intersection of Vance Avenue and Bay Street, on the property known as 364 Vance Avenue.
 The proposed project is on the east side of Vance Avenue within a 36-acre lease area.
-The EIR has been prepared to address the entire project from construction, to operation and considering the water intake and effluent from the facility Nordic Aquafarms California, LLC (NAFC) is the applicant for the Terrestrial Development and Ocean Outfall components, and the Humboldt Bay Harbor, Recreation, and Conservation District (Harbor District) is the applicant and responsible party for the Humboldt Bay Water Intakes.
-The facility is estimated to employ around 90-100 employees for Phase 1, and up to 150 for full Phase 2 buildout.
+The EIR has been prepared to address the entire project from construction to operation, considering the water intake and effluent from the facility.
+Nordic Aquafarms California, LLC (NAFC) is the applicant for the Terrestrial Development and Ocean Outfall components, and the Humboldt Bay Harbor, Recreation, and Conservation District (Harbor District) is the applicant and responsible party for the Humboldt Bay Water Intakes.
+The facility is estimated to employ around 90-100 employees for Phase 1, and up to 150 for full Phase 2 buildout and operation.
 The facility will operate 24 hours per day and seven days per week, with regular operation occurring Monday-Saturday.
 Employees will work in two shifts, one early morning and one late afternoon.
-It is estimated that the morning shift will consist of about 60 employees in Phase 1, increasing to approximately 90 in Phase 2, and the evening shift will have about 30 employees in Phase 1, increasing to approximately 60 in Phase 2.
-Aside from shift arrival and departure, on-site traffic will be mainly limited to personnel movement, deliveries, and outgoing shipments of products and coproducts.
+It is estimated that the morning shift will consist of about 60 employees in Phase 1, increasing to approximately 90 in Phase 2.
+The evening shift will have roughly 30 employees in Phase 1, increasing to approximately 60 in Phase 2.
+Aside from shift arrival and departure, on-site traffic will be limited to personnel movement, deliveries, and outgoing shipments of products and coproducts.
 Fish movement within the site will be handled by subgrade piping and thus will not add to surface traffic.